I could not stop crying as I was facing the role of an empty nester.

 “Mom, are you awake?
 Can we talk?”
 The tone of his voice instantly told me something was wrong.
 He shared what had happened that night at his friend’s house as he laid down beside me.
 I listened, and then I prayed with him.

-As we ended our conversation, Connor got up from the bed and turned to me, “I left early because I knew I needed to talk to you.
+As we ended our conversation, my son got up from the bed and turned to me, “I left early because I knew I needed to talk to you.
 I knew I needed my mom.
 Thanks for listening!”

 With my heart full and the tears of sadness turned to joy, I knew that the Lord was at work.